psychemedia/storytelling-notes/wife-selling.md

 THE ALLEGED WIFE SELLING CASE IN SHEFFIELD.

-At the County Court on Wednesday before T. Ellison, Esq., judge, the adjourned case in which it was alleged that a wife had been sold for a quart of beer came on for hearing, The circumstances of the case were that Mrs. Henderson, Pyebank, brought an action against Henry Moore, of Dun street, to recover £1 10s, for four weeks’ maintenance of his wife.
+At the County Court on Wednesday before T. Ellison, Esq., judge, the adjourned case in which it was alleged that a wife had been sold for a quart of beer came on for hearing, The circumstances of the case were that Mrs. Henderson, Pyebank, brought an action against Henry Moore, of Dun street, to recover £1 10s, for four weeks' maintenance of his wife.
 It was admitted that Mrs. Moore lodged with the plaintiff, but it was alleged that she (the former) had been guilty of adultery.
 Mrs. Moore said on the 30th January her husband came home with a married woman name Wood, and when she remonstrated with him for bringing Mrs. Wood with him he pushed her out, and she had lived with the plaintiff ever since.
 Before the Court, when the husband was examined last court day, he admitted bringing Wood with him, but said he purchased her for a quart of beer; and his own wife had been unfaithful to him.
-The case was adjourned for a week for the purpose of a Mrs. Beresford giving evidence, it being asserted that at that woman’s house Mrs. Moore committed the alleged offence.—On the former hearing Mr. Fairburn appeared for the plaintiff, and Mr. Clegg for the defendant.—When the case was called on Wednesday, Mr. said he had seen Mr. Fairburn, who explained that he would not appear.—His Honour said if he remembered correctly the evidence showed that the husband was an adulterer and the wife was an adulteress. —Mr. Clegg said that was so, and he wished to know if his Honou r would give judgment or strike out the case.—The Judge: I shall strike out the case.—Mr. Judge: Yes.
+The case was adjourned for a week for the purpose of a Mrs. Beresford giving evidence, it being asserted that at that woman's house Mrs. Moore committed the alleged offence.—On the former hearing Mr. Fairburn appeared for the plaintiff, and Mr. Clegg for the defendant.—When the case was called on Wednesday, Mr. said he had seen Mr. Fairburn, who explained that he would not appear.—His Honour said if he remembered correctly the evidence showed that the husband was an adulterer and the wife was an adulteress. —Mr. Clegg said that was so, and he wished to know if his Honou r would give judgment or strike out the case.—The Judge: I shall strike out the case.—Mr. Judge: Yes.
 Clegg: That will allow parties to come again?—The Judge: Yes.

 https://britishnewspaperarchive.co.uk/viewer/bl/0002693/18810604/029/0004